rust-lang/book/second-edition/src/ch14-03-cargo-workspaces.md

 in tandem.

 A *workspace* is a set of packages that share the same *Cargo.lock* and output directory.
-Let’s make a project using a workspace and use trivial code so we can concentrate on the structure of the workspace.
-There are multiple ways to structure a workspace; we’re going to show a common way.
+Let’s make a project using a workspace—we’ll use trivial code so we can concentrate on the structure of the workspace.
+There are multiple ways to structure a workspace; we’re going to show one common way.
 We’ll have a workspace containing a binary and two libraries.
-The binary will provide the main functionality to be used as a command line tool, and it will depend on the two libraries.
-One library will provide an `add_one` function, and a second library will provide an `add_two` function.
+The binary will provide the main functionality, and will depend on the two libraries.
+One library will provide an `add_one` function, and a second library an `add_two` function.
 These three crates will be part of the same workspace.
 We’ll start by creating a new directory for the workspace:

 ```text
 $ mkdir add
 $ cd add
 ```

-In the *add* directory, create a *Cargo.toml* file.
-This is the *Cargo.toml* file that configures the entire workspace.
-It won’t have a `[package]` section or metadata we’ve seen in other *Cargo.toml* files.
-Instead, we’ll start with a `[workspace]` section and add a member to the workspace by specifying the path *adder*, which is where we’ll put our binary crate:
+Next, in the *add* directory, we create the *Cargo.toml* file that will configure the entire workspace.
+This file won’t have a `[package]` section or the metadata we’ve seen in other *Cargo.toml* files, but will instead start with a `[workspace]` section that will allow us to add members to the workspace by specifying the path to our binary crate; in this case, that path is *adder*:

 <span class="filename">Filename: Cargo.toml</span>